 It’s fascinating for this dog to see the world roll by the window, and if your window is open a little as you drive, there are lots of smells and sounds to absorb too.

-Over time, your pet will calm down to these exciting things during the journey, helping you concentrate on the drive, but keep it in mind when travelling by car with your Beagle Pit for the first time.
+Over time, your pet will calm down to these exciting things during the journey, helping you concentrate on the drive, but keep it in mind when traveling by car with your Beagle Pit for the first time.

-If you want to encourage your pet to take a nap on a longer drive, your Beagle Pit can have a special blanket to have laid over the seat on car journeys, or their own basket’s blanket laid out similarly.
+If you want to encourage your pet to take a nap on a long drive, your Beagle Pit can have a special blanket to have laid over the seat on car journeys, or their own basket’s blanket laid out similarly.

-It really makes them feel their own space in your car, which calms and excitable Beagle Pit down.
+It makes them feel their own space in your car, which calms and excitable Beagle Pit down.